minvws/nl-covid19-coronacheck-app-coordination/docs/providing-events-by-token.md

 Note: both failed/expired tokens and missing `verificationCode` result in a 401 (as the request could be retried with the correct token/verificationCode).
 The app will distinguish between the 2 states by looking at the body.

-### Performing terminal verification

-The endpoint for terminals (which omits verification codes and uses birth month/day instead) should only be accessible to terminals.
-Terminals will use an SSL client certificate that can be verified when the call is made.
-The public certificate needed to perform this verification will be distributed when a test provider is configured into the CoronaCheck ecosystem.

 ### Token retention

-A token should remain valid until 40 hours after the sample time of the underlying test result.
+A token should remain valid until the underlying record expires.
+Currently this is:
+* 40 hours after the sample time of the underlying test result.
+* One year after a vaccination event
+* 180 days after a recovery event

-Even when a user has already retrieved their test result via a token, it should remain valid.
-A reason for this is that they need to confirm in the CoronaCheck app that this is indeed the correct result that should be converted to a QR.
+Even when a user has already retrieved their result via a token, it should remain valid.
+One reason is that the user might reinstall their app and need to retrieve the result again.
+Another reason for this is that they need to confirm in the CoronaCheck app that this is indeed the correct result that should be converted to a QR.
 This process is cancelable by the user, and is not atomic (e.g. it could fail before a QR has been generated succesfully).
 To avoid the user ending up with neither a valid code nor a valid QR, the token should *not* be immediately removed after succesful retrieval.
 If the user cancels the operation and re-enters the code later, they can still retrieve their result.

-(The 40 hours is based on the validity of the proof of test: users who decide to load the result right before entering a venue, can still do so).

-To avoid reuse of the code by multiple phones/users, the Signer Service will only sign each test result once, based on its `unique` field, so even if during the 40 hour window the user would retrieve the result multiple times, only once it can be converted to a signed test result in the signing service.
+To avoid reuse of the code by multiple phones/users, the Signer Service will only sign each result a limited number of times, based on its `unique` field, so even if during the validity window the user would retrieve the result multiple times, only a few times it can be converted to a signed test result in the signing service.
+This is to avoid certain forms of fraud.

 ### Error states